Hand Made Mexican Tiles suitable for bathrooms and kitchens walls.

 - The tiles are not completely flat and account must be taken of this when setting them on the adhesive in order to give them a firm bed.

-- Milagros are experience in laying Mexican tiles and we are happy to provide advice and technical support.
+- Milagros are experienced in laying Mexican tiles and we are happy to provide advice and technical support.

 Refunds and Guarantees